-- 1. Have a minimum cumulative grade point average of 2.65 (4.00 scale) at the undergraduate level from a regionally accredited college/university. - 2.
+- 1. Have a minimum cumulative grade point average of 2.75 (4.00 scale) at the undergraduate level from a regionally accredited college/university.
+Students who previously attended other graduate schools in the United States must also be in good standing (i.e., 3.00) at the institution previously attended. - 2.
 Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of the GRE (if required).
 Together the combined score must be a minimum of 286.
 Some programs may require higher GRE scores.
 MBA students are required to attain a minimum GMAT score of 350. - 3.
 Hold a baccalaureate degree or its equivalent from a regionally accredited college or university. - 4.
 Meet all program-specific requirements.